Ponte Morandi collapse: Aftermath and reactions

 The day after the collapse, Prime Minister Giuseppe Conte declared a state of emergency for the Liguria region, which would last for a year.
 According to deputy minister of infrastructure Edoardo Rixi, the entire bridge would be demolished.

 The Italian Football Federation announced that a minute of silence would be held for the victims of the collapse before all football events across the country during the weekend that followed the incident.
 On 16 August, the Lega Serie A postponed the opening 2018–19 Serie A matches for both Genoese association football clubs Genoa and Sampdoria that were originally scheduled for 19 August.

 Italian transport minister Danilo Toninelli, who had started in office on 1 June 2018, described the incident as "an immense tragedy", but it was pointed out that his Five Star Movement political party had said in 2012 that the risk of a collapse of Morandi Bridge was just a silly fairy tale, because "the bridge would have lasted another hundred years", quoting a 2009 evaluation by Autostrade.

 Governor Giovanni Toti said that the loss of the bridge was an "incident of vast proportions on a vital arterial road, not just for Genoa, but for the whole country".
 The disaster resulted in a drop in the stock price of the road's operator, Atlantia, by 5% the same day and by 25% two days later.

 A state funeral was held on 18 August, inside the Fiera di Genova event arena, for 18 victims of the collapse, along with recognition for the firefighters and other rescue workers.
 Some of the victims' families refused to attend the service and instead hosted private funerals.
 The funeral was attended by Italian politicians, such as President Sergio Mattarella, Prime Minister Giuseppe Conte, interior minister Matteo Salvini, transport minister Danilo Toninelli, and the secretary of the Democratic Party Maurizio Martina.

 In mid-2020, control of the infrastructure company was given back to the government after legislators had reduced the penalty for changing the ownership structure.

 In 2021 the footbridge immediately next to the Morandi Bridge (previously called Ponte delle Ratelle) was named Passerella 14 agosto 2018.

 Trials

 Various criminal charges, up to and including manslaughter, were laid against 59 individuals, many of them employees of Autostrade per l’Italia.
 The most high-profile defendant was Giovanni Castellucci, chief executive of the company at the time of the collapse.
 The trial began with an initial hearing in July 2022.

+In July 2026, Castellucci was sentenced to 12 years in jail.
+He was already serving time for an earlier road disaster.
+His deputy, Paolo Berti, was jailed for five-and-a half-years while Michele Donferri Mitelli, another official, got 11 years.